mmcintyre1/silently-failing/_posts/books/2022-07-04-start-with-why.md

 The book posits a hierarchical leadership, with a heliocentric Mussolini-type in the center appealing to raw emotion.
 The phenomenology of success then is a conflation of the marketing of a product to the cult of personality of a brand's leader, and Sinek employs thinly researched straw-men to justify this world-view.
 The central truism, that why you do what you do matters as much or more than what you do, is padded by hundreds of mind-numblingly useless pages riddled with post-facto arguments and survivor bias.
 Sinek builds a one-in-a-million ubermensch of a leader and claims that that target is an inspiration.
 Being a once-in-a-lifetime visionary who can change an industry is nice, but sometimes you are just selling used cars, and car is just a car.

 ---

+<h2>Footnotes</h2>

-[^fn1]: <sub>This book came out within three years of the Da Vinci code and perhaps a collective buzz around the golden ratio, so perhaps to lend some psuedo-scientific gleam to the work, Sinek has co-opted an art term.</sub>
+[^fn1]: This book came out within three years of the Da Vinci code and perhaps a collective buzz around the golden ratio, so perhaps to lend some psuedo-scientific gleam to the work, Sinek has co-opted an art term.
-[^fn2]: <sub>Netflix and other streaming companies cut out the cable box entirely.</sub>
+[^fn2]: Netflix and other streaming companies cut out the cable box entirely.
-[^fn3]: <sub>By a simple case-sensitive count, WHY occurs 537 times, WHAT 196, and HOW a refreshing 120 times.</sub>
+[^fn3]: By a simple case-sensitive count, WHY occurs 537 times, WHAT 196, and HOW a refreshing 120 times.